What does our marriage tell the world about God?

 Don’t team up with those who are unbelievers.
 How can righteousness be a partner with wickedness?
 How can light live with darkness?
 15 What harmony can there be between Christ and the devil?
 How can a believer be a partner with an unbeliever?
 2 Corinthians 6:14-15 (NLT)

-2. Allowing the Holy Spirit to work in us.
+2. Allowing the Holy Spirit to work inside us.
 The Spirit points out to us when we need to repent and ask forgiveness.
 He changes our desires from within, transforming us into people who make better marriage partners, people who love, put others first, are unselfish, etc. He teaches us what we need to know and reminds us about what the Bible teaches.

 3. Living in the fear of the Lord.
 The fear of the Lord constrains us from pursuing foolish and self-centered agendas that would violate the marriage covenant and Christ’s teachings.